-My first work as an artist, beginning in 1961, was in ceramics, and I see a direct link between my experience with clay and my more recent interest in bronze– a kinship that spans a period of almost 50 years.
-Like ceramics, bronze is a plastic medium that begins with molding and depends on fire—kiln and foundry–and is subject to its unpredictability.
+My first work as an artist, beginning in 1961, was in ceramics, and I see a direct link between my experience with clay and my more recent interest in bronze.
+It is a kinship that spans a period of almost 50 years.
+Like ceramics, bronze is a plastic medium that begins with molding, depends on fire—kiln and foundry–and is subject to its unpredictability.
 No matter how carefully calculated the process, the result is never guaranteed.

-These pieces were all cast in the Anza Borrego desert where I’ve built a studio, kiln, and foundry (see Posts for process information and pictures).
+The world below were all cast in the Anza Borrego desert where I built a studio, kiln, and foundry (see news posts for process information and pictures), and where I worked for 30 years.
 The bowls and vessels range from 6 to 12 inches in height, the platters from 12 to 18 inches in diameter.
 The fruits and vegetables are life-size.